SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 * :ref:`Custom information in the Event tab <sec-scolv-parameters-event>`
 * :ref:`Custom information in the Events tab <sec-scolv-parameters-events>`

+.. _sec-scolv-example-script:

-An example script which just returns the standard error looks like this:
+Example script reading origin parameters from stdin just returning the standard error of the origin:

 .. code-block:: python